jokas3322/coro-code/cli/src/interactive/README.md

 **Responsibilities:**

-- Manages the overall UI layout and component hierarchy
+- Manages the overall UI layout and component hierarchy using the Router system
 - Handles message broadcasting between components
 - Coordinates header output and message display
 - Integrates with the terminal output system